 For further information or guidance on financial details please contact Sarah Budd, Bursar's Assistant tel: (01380 814516) or Steve Lilley, Bursar tel: (01380 814512).
 Alternatively, please email: firstname.lastname@example.org

-Pupils applying for entry at 13+ will be invited to take examinations and be interviewed on Wednesday, 23 January 2019.
-Applicants will sit papers in English, Mathematics and Verbal Reasoning.
+Pupils applying for entry at 13+ will be invited to take examinations and be interviewed in January 2019.
+Applicants will sit papers in English, Mathematics and Science.

 Sixth Form Entrants

-Sixth Form applicants will be invited to take examinations and be interviewed on Wednesday, 23 January 2019.
+Sixth Form applicants will be invited to take examinations and be interviewed in January 2019.
 Applicants will sit papers in English, Maths, and a General Paper.

 The final selection process will take place as soon as possible once all entrance tests and interviews have been completed.
 We expect to notify the results of the selection process in early February 2019.

 What is the Dauntsey’s 100% Bursary Scheme and who is it for?